 Now, the digital version of Denmark's most read paper is getting an overhaul, which is great news for marketers.
 Even if your company does not produce online catalogues, it is worth taking note of the developments in that market.
 In the future, marketing can follow much closer what works for the individual consumer.
 So if you dream it, and if your marketing team has the right toolbox, you may aim for the stars.

-For many, the digital savings catalogue is already an important piece of the digital strategy, which, after all, offers marketing much more insight into the consumer behaviour than the printed savings catalogues.
+For many, the digital savings catalogue is already an important piece of the digital strategy, which, after all, offers marketing much more insight into consumer behaviour than the printed savings catalogues.
 Moreover, the printed version is a long time in its making, and 14-17 days of production time is not the future.
 However, there are still plenty of print savings catalogues.
 Partly because the previous solution for digitising the savings catalogues has been a PDF file.
 That, too, will never really become a personalised piece of advertising.

 But then, the data-driven online catalogue offers insights that marketing longs for.
-The data-driven online catalogue is the so-called 3rd generation of the development in the market, and it brings us a little closer to the future.
+The data-driven online catalogue is the so-called 3rd generation of development in the market, and it brings us a little closer to the future.
 In other words, it is dynamic and far more flexible because it is precisely fed with data that, among other things, originate from the customer.
 And it has potential.

 In the ideal world, the data-driven online catalogue is set up in the morning and published in the afternoon.
 It has taken into account the weather forecast, the ultimate example of localisation, and the consumer is offered parasols, patio boards or rubber boots, depending on what the weather gods promise.
 It's personal marketing that works.
 If it is possible.